 Methodologies used to identify vulnerabilities can vary from one environment to the next, but most follow four main stages:

-- Evaluating vulnerabilities regarding their degree of severity;
+- Evaluating vulnerabilities based on their degree of severity

 Vulnerabilities come in many forms.
 Some of the most common are SQL injection, cross-site scripting, malware, social engineering attacks, and outdated or unpatched software.
 Perhaps the most common is misconfigured systems, such as firewalls and operating systems.